 - PRAM battery: 3V CR2032 lithium

-- CPU can be replaced with a faster Core 2 Duo.
+- CPU can probably be replaced with a faster one.

 - Know Your Mac’s Upgrade Options, Phil Herlihy, The Usefulness Equation, 2008.08.26.
 Any Mac can be upgraded, but it’s a question of what can be upgraded – RAM, hard drive, video, CPU – and how far it can be upgraded.

 - Maximizing the Mac mini, Dan Knight, Mac Musings, 2010.01.21.
 If Apple won’t offer a midrange Mac, someone should offer a replacement chassis for the Mini with two 3.5″ drive bays.